oneapi-src/oneAPI-samples/AI-and-Analytics/DevCloudREADME.md

 ![](images/jupyter-terminal.png)

 7. You will see your login at the prompt.
-8. Follow the instructions for DevCloud in the README of each sample.
+8. Follow the instructions to [get code samples](https://github.com/intel-ai-tce/oneAPI-samples/tree/devcloud/AI-and-Analytics#get-code-samples) and [run samples on DevCloud](https://github.com/intel-ai-tce/oneAPI-samples/tree/devcloud/AI-and-Analytics#how-to-submit-a-workload-to-a-specific-architecture)

 ### Running the Sample in DevCloud with a Local Terminal